-Nicolas joined the Institute in September 2018 after eight years in French cultural diplomacy.
-As Head of the Culture and Cooperation Section of the French Office in Taipei from 2014 to 2018, he worked on the development of French soft power in Asia.
-From 2010 to 2014, he was Cultural Counsellor at the French Embassy to the Holy See and Director of the Centre Saint-Louis, the French cultural centre in Rome.
+Nicolas joined Institut Montaigne in 2018 as Director of Studies, he then became Director Delegate for Public Transformation, after eight years in the service of French influence diplomacy.
+As Counselor for Cooperation and Cultural Action at the French Office in Taipei from 2014 to 2018, he worked to develop French "soft power" in Asia.
+From 2010 to 2014, he was Cultural Advisor to the French Embassy to the Holy See, and Director of the Centre Saint-Louis, the French cultural center in Rome.

-As a historian, he devoted his doctoral thesis to the relationship between religion and politics in communist Hungary.
-He is a graduate of the Ecole normale supérieure and holds an agrégation in history (France's highest teaching diploma), and has taught at Sciences Po and Harvard.
+A historian, he devoted his doctoral thesis to the relationship between religion and politics in communist Hungary.
+A former student of the École Normale Supérieure and a history graduate, he has taught at Sciences Po and Harvard.